Flexberry/flexberry.github.io/pages/products/flexberry-winforms/development/fw_error-box.en.md

 ---
-title: ErrorBox
+title: exception Handling in winforms applications
 sidebar: flexberry-winforms_sidebar
-keywords: Windows UI (forms)
-summary: Discusses the ways of handling error situations in the application, shows you how to change the default behavior in the application code
+keywords: Flexberry Winforms, error-handling
+summary: exception Handling in the application, methods of reset in the movie information about exceptions, set the provider to report the error handling of uncaught exception, your log messages
 toc: true
 permalink: en/fw_error-box.html
 lang: en
 autotranslated: true
-hash: a6a50c9fc8c9860ddb647412758bcfd9cef5703c167132eafba751e3a15cb1e8
+hash: f2557e81c4741c26d794f185542323929b26eeac3ce72deba1d2c91ffad7fb06
 ---

-## Work with exceptions in applications
 Flexberry Platform in the Assembly `ICSSoft.STORMNET.UI.dll` contains classes to handle exceptional situations.

-## a Simple mapping error
+## A simple display error

-The standard scenario display the Exception in a special form looks like this:
+The standard scenario display `Exception` in a special form looks like this:

 ```csharp
 try